P2-Net: Joint Description and Detection of Local Features for Pixel and Point Matching: Conclusions

 \section{Conclusions}

-In this work, we propose a dual, fully-convolutional framework to simultaneously describe and detect 2D and 3D local features for direct matching between pixels and points.
-Considering the information density variation between images and point clouds, we firstly introduce an ultra-wide reception mechanism whilst extracting local features.
-Moreover, a coarse-to-fine loss function is designed to provide explicit guidance for the learning of distinctive descriptors and keypoints.
-Extensive experiments on pixel and point matching, visual localization, image matching and point cloud registration not only show the effectiveness and practicability of our proposed P2-Net but also demonstrate the generalization ability and superiority of our designed coarse-to-fine loss.
+In this work, we propose P2-Net, a dual and fully-convolutional framework in combination with an ultra-wide reception mechanism to jointly describe and detect 2D and 3D local features for direct matching between pixels and points.
+Moreover, a novel loss function, P2-Loss that consists of a circle-guided descriptor loss and a batch-hard detector loss, is designed to explicitly guide the network to learn distinctive descriptors and detect repeatable keypoints for both pixels and points.
+Extensive experiments on pixel and point matching, visual localization, image matching and point cloud registration not only show the effectiveness and practicability of our P2-Net but also demonstrate the generalization ability and superiority of our P2-Loss.

 { }